-A quality management system (QMS) is the crux of any quality and compliance process.
-It is a regulatory requirement that FDA / global regulatory inspectors and ISO auditors consider critical.
-An automated QMS system reduces audit time and findings, and a decreases risk of product recalls.
-It improves product quality and safety, increases customer satisfaction, and ensures FDA and ISO compliance.
+A quality management system (QMS) is the core of any quality and compliance process.
+It is a regulatory requirement that the Food and Drug Administration (FDA) and other global regulatory bodies consider critical.
+An automated QMS system reduces audit time and findings and lowers the risk of product recalls.
+It improves product quality and safety, increases customer satisfaction and ensures FDA and ISO compliance.

 The FDA defines a quality system as the structure, processes and resources for fulfilling quality management requirements.
 The following are key QMS processes:

 Ensure that only current documents are used.
 Changes must be reviewed and approved.
 Documents and records must be kept for the required length of time.